 Minutiae wastes time, preventing us from having (rewarding) experiences—that’s going to be my mantra going forward.

-This isn’t exactly new, as we’ve talked about it before, but it’s like I’m rediscovering this epiphany and it’s clicking on a much deeper and more profound level.
+This isn’t exactly news to me, but it’s like I’m rediscovering this epiphany and it’s clicking on a much deeper and more profound level.
 As the days go by, I feel an urgency to take action.
-I wanted to let you know how I felt so that you aren’t confused when my habits start changing.

 My first discovery on this train of thought: friends don’t need to be a part of my every experience.